jaimetur/PhotoMigrator/help/3-synology-photos.md

     With this example, the Tool will connect to Synology Photos database and will delete all Empty Albums found.

-## <span style="color:blue">Delete Duplicates Albums in Synology Photos:</span>
+## <span style="color:blue">Delete Duplicates Albums from Synology Photos:</span>
-- From version 2.0.0 onwards, the Tool can be executed in 'Delete Duplicates Albums in Synology Photos' Mode.
+- From version 2.0.0 onwards, the Tool has a feature to 'Delete Duplicates Albums from Synology Photos'.
-- If you configure properly the file 'Config.ini' and execute this Extra Mode, the Tool will connect automatically to your Synology Photos database and will look for all Duplicates Albums in Synology Photos database.
+- If you configure properly the file 'Config.ini' and execute this feature, the Tool will connect automatically to your Synology Photos database and will look for all Duplicates Albums in Synology Photos database.
 - If any Duplicated Album is found, the Tool will remove it from Synology Photos.
-- To execute this Extra Mode, you can use the Flag: _'-srDupAlb, --synology-remove-duplicates-albums'_
+- To execute this feature, you can use the Flag: _'-srDupAlb, --synology-remove-duplicates-albums'_

     ### Example of use:
     ```